eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 		* processing of sound and music signals
 			+ audio signal processing techniques
 				- for the analysis, transformation, and resynthesis of sound and music signals
+			+ auditory scene analysis
+				- understanding and description of audio sources and events
 		* understanding and modeling sound and music
 			+ computational musicology
 			+ music information retrieval